Homeschool Convention Bloggers and What You Need to Know

 • Maintain good work ethics.

-• Show discretion and humility when approaching a vendor that you are interested in partnering with (for a review).
+• Show discretion and humility when approaching a vendor that you are interested in partnering with.
 Again, do not walk up and say, “If you give me free stuff, I write a review for you.”

-Social Media is a great way to grow awareness for any organization.
-Bloggers have a very special roll in this…not just because we write the posts, send the tweets, etc, but because we truly do represent a community – of bloggers and homeschoolers.
+Social media is a great way to grow awareness for any organization.
+Bloggers have a very special role in this…not just because we write the posts, send the tweets, post the photos, etc, but because we truly do represent a community – of bloggers and homeschoolers.

 If you are a new blogger and want to work with companies, find someone who can mentor you.
 Shadow them.
 Take note of how they approach vendors in real life and online.